braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 # [![Braze Learning course]({% image_buster /assets/img/bl_icon3.png %})](https://learning.braze.com/custom-events-and-attributes){: style="float:right;width:120px;border:0;" class="noimgborder"}Custom events

 > This article describes custom events and properties, segmentation, usage, Canvas entry properties, where to view relevant analytics, and more.
-To learn more about events in Braze, refer to [Events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/events).
+To learn about Braze events in general, refer to [Events]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/events).

-## Overview

 Custom events are actions taken by, or updates about, your users.
 They're best suited for tracking high-value user interactions within your application.
-Logging a custom event can trigger any number and type of follow-up campaigns, and enables the listed segmentation filters on the recency and frequency of that event.
+Logging a custom event can trigger any number and type of follow-up campaigns.
+You can then use [segmentation filters](#segmentation-filters) to segment users based on how recently and frequently that event occurred.

-### Use cases
+## Use cases

 Some common custom event use cases include:
-- Trigger a campaign or Canvas based on a custom event using [action-based delivery]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/).
+- Triggering a campaign or Canvas based on a custom event using [action-based delivery]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/delivery_types/triggered_delivery/)
-- Segment users by how many times they performed a custom event, when the last time the event occurred, etc.
+- Segmenting users by how many times they performed a custom event, when the last time the event occurred, and similar
-- Use dashboard [custom event analytics]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events#custom-event-analytics) to view an aggregate of how often each event occurred
+- Using dashboard [custom event analytics]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events#custom-event-analytics) to view an aggregate of how often each event occurred
-- Find additional analytics using [funnel]({{site.baseurl}}/user_guide/data_and_analytics/reporting/funnel_reports/#step-2-select-events-for-funnel-steps) and [retention]({{site.baseurl}}/user_guide/data_and_analytics/reporting/retention_reports/) reports.
+- Finding additional analytics using [funnel]({{site.baseurl}}/user_guide/data_and_analytics/reporting/funnel_reports/#step-2-select-events-for-funnel-steps) and [retention]({{site.baseurl}}/user_guide/data_and_analytics/reporting/retention_reports/) reports
-- Leverage [persistent entry properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties/) to use metadata from your customer event for personalization in your Canvas steps.
+- Leveraging [persistent entry properties]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties/) to use metadata from your customer event for personalization in your Canvas steps
-- Generate more sophisticated analytics with [Currents]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents).
+- Generating more sophisticated analytics with [Currents]({{site.baseurl}}/user_guide/data_and_analytics/braze_currents)
-- Set up Canvas [exception events]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/exception_events#canvas-exception-events) to define when users should not advance to the next step of your Canvas.
+- Setting up Canvas [exception events]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/exception_events#canvas-exception-events) to define when users shouldn't advance to the next step of your Canvas

-### Managing custom events
+## Managing custom events

-To create and manage custom events in the dashboard, go to **Data Settings** > **Custom Events**.
+You can manage, create, or blocklist custom events in the dashboard by going to **Data Settings** > **Custom Events**.

 {% alert note %}
-If you are using the [older navigation]({{site.baseurl}}/navigation), you can find **Custom Events** under **Manage Settings**.
+If you're using the [older navigation]({{site.baseurl}}/navigation), you can find **Custom Events** under **Manage Settings**.
 {% endalert %}

-You can view, manage, create, or blocklist existing custom events on this page.
 Select the menu next to a custom event for the following actions:

-#### Blocklisting
+### Blocklisting

+You can blocklist individual custom events through the actions menu, or select and blocklist up to 10 events in bulk.

+When you block a custom event:

+- Future data won't be collected for that event
+- Existing data won't be available unless that event is unblocked
-Custom events can be blocklisted individually via the actions menu, or up to 10 events can be selected and blocklisted in bulk.
-If you block a custom event, no data will be collected regarding that event, existing data will be unavailable unless reactivated, and blocklisted events will not show up in filters or graphs.
-In addition, if the event is currently referenced by filters or triggers in other areas of the Braze dashboard, a warning modal will appear explaining that all instances of the filters or triggers that reference it will be removed and archived.
+- That event won't show up in filters or graphs

+Additionally, if a blocked custom event is currently referenced by filters or triggers in other areas of Braze, a warning modal will appear explaining that all instances of the filters or triggers that reference it will be removed and archived.

-#### Adding descriptions
+### Adding descriptions

 You can add a description to a custom event after it's created if you have the `Manage Events, Attributes, Purchases` [user permission]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/).
 Select **Edit description** for the custom event and input whatever you like, such as a note for your team.

-### Adding tags
+## Adding tags

 You can add tags to a custom event after it's created if you have the `Manage Events, Attributes, Purchases` [user permission]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/).
 The tags can then be used to filter the list of events.

+{% alert important %}
-(This feature is currently in early access.
-Contact your customer success manager if you're interested in participating in this early access.)
+This feature is currently in early access.
+Contact your customer success manager if you're interested in participating in this early access.
+{% endalert %}

-#### Viewing usage reports
+### Viewing usage reports

 The usage report lists all the Canvases, campaigns, and segments using a specific custom event.
 This list does not include uses of Liquid.

 You can view up to 10 usage reports at a time by selecting the checkboxes next to the respective custom events and then selecting **View usage report**.

-### Exporting data ###
+## Exporting data

-To export the list of custom events as a CSV file, click the "Export all" button at the top of the page.
-The CSV file will be generated and a download link will be emailed to you.
-(This feature is currently available in early access.
-Contact your customer success manager if you're interested in participating in this early access.)
+To export the list of custom events as a CSV file, select the **Export all** button at the top of the page.
+The CSV file will generate and a download link will be emailed to you.

+{% alert important %}
+This feature is currently in early access.
+Contact your customer success manager if you're interested in participating in this early access.
+{% endalert %}

-### Logging custom events
+## Logging custom events

 Custom events require additional setup.
 The following lists the methods across various platforms that are used to log custom events.
-Within these pages, you will also be able to find documentation on how to add properties and quantities to your custom events.
+Within these pages, you'll also find documentation on how to add properties and quantities to your custom events.

 {% details Expand for documentation by platform %}